yanmxa/gateway-playground/apisix-kafka-bridge.md

 -H 'accept: application/vnd.kafka.json.v2+json'; sleep 1; done
 ```

-## Install APISix on Openshift
+## Running APISIX on Openshift

-### Develope a Customize Plugin and rebuild the APISix Image
+### Develope a Customize Plugin and rebuild the APISIX Image

 - Develop the plugin with golang